jgato/jgato/jgato-red-blog/content/posts/InstructLab/index.md

 +++

-# My first steps with InstructLab and Granite model
+# My first steps with InstructLab and Merlinite model

 Recently, Red Hat and IBM released the open-source project [InstructLab](https://github.com/instructlab/instructlab) and community.
 The project aims to work with large language model (LLM) models such as  [Granite](https://huggingface.co/ibm-granite/granite-7b-base) and [Merlinite](https://huggingface.co/ibm/merlinite-7b).
 Both Granite and Merlinite are also available as open-source releases from IBM.